-Seemingly, there are more questions than answers, including the question, "When will this end?"
+Through it all, there remain more questions than answers, including the question, "When will this end?"
 However, some information remains steadfast, including recommendations from the World Health Organization (WHO).
-Social distancing tops the list of simple steps to take to limit risks and exposure to the disease.
+Washing hands and social distancing top the list of steps for protecting yourself and others from the spread of COVID-19.
 Above all, anyone feeling unwell should stay home and seek medical care.

 Other tips include: